Maximize Your Summer Student’s Potential

 5. Word of mouth Still Reigns Supreme.

-In our hyper connected world, social media reigns supreme.
+In our hyper-connected world, social media reigns supreme.
 One false step – or harsh word – on Twitter or Facebook can have unpleasant consequences for a business.
 As so, you’ll want to be sure to treat your summer student like a brand ambassador.
-If you plant the seeds for millennial recruitment by creating a positive experience, and therefore brand ambassadors, for your summer students, they’ll spread the positive word about your organization to future employee prospects.
+If you plant the seeds for millennial recruitment by creating a positive experience, and therefore brand ambassadors, for your summer students, they’ll spread the positive word about your organization to future employment prospects.
 It’s a win-win!

 So there you have it, five tips on how you can make the most of your experience with your summer student this season… which can only benefit you and your company.